PowerSnail/PowerSnail.github.io/content/posts/comsci/2023-02-08-set-plasma-wallpaper/index.md

 The support for multiple monitors, for example, is fairly buggy at times, especially when monitors are turned on and off.
-The way it deals with multiple monitors seems to be based on some sort of numerical index that doesn't map itself to the monitors' UUIDs, which means when the configuration changes, desktop settings can be shifted around.
+The way it deals with multiple monitors seems to be based on some sort of numerical index that doesn't map itself to the monitors' UUIDs, so when the configuration changes, desktop settings can be shifted around.

 I have wallpapers of different shapes on each monitor, because my left